Froststrap/mod-generator/README.md

 ### Usage
 you can use this to create font files for a desired colour, note it does not support image generation for the few images that Roblox still annoyingly uses.

-To get the most seamless experience, it is recommended to use [Froststrap](https://github.com/RealMeddsam/Froststrap) for 0 hassle and extra options such as previewing.
+To get the most seamless experience, it is recommended to use [Froststrap](https://github.com/RealMeddsam/Froststrap) for zero hassle and extra options such as previewing.

 However, you can use this standalone from Froststrap.
 To run the mod generator you simply download the [release](https://github.com/Froststrap/mod-generator/releases/latest), and run the exe file in the terminal, with the following launch arguments:
  - `path`: path to the font file, normally located in `%localappdata%\Froststrap\Versions\version-version guid\ExtraContent\LuaPackages\Packages\_Index\BuilderIcons\BuilderIcons\Font\`.